-Please, note: RTB is a type of programmatic advertising, however not all of it takes place through real-time bidding.
-Programmatic advertising tools are the way of making the ad purchase automated and RTB is just one of its constituent parts.
+Please, note: RTB is a type of programmatic advertising, however, not all of it takes place through real-time bidding.
+Programmatic advertising tools are a way of making the ad purchase automated, and RTB is just one of its constituent parts.
 Although this method is the most widely used, but there are other options as well.

 Alternatives to RTB

 There are other methods of programmatic advertising sale and purchase, such as:

 - Programmatic direct or direct algorithmic purchase.
 This method allows you to buy a guaranteed number of ad showings on specific platforms.
 It is mostly used for large “premium” formats like full-page ads.
 This method often means an agreement on a fixed price, but not an auction;

 - Private Exchange buying (PMP), which is a marketplace only available via an invitation to one or several publishers to participate in bidding for the slots in their inventory.
 These are used as a method to circumvent the ad exchange services when the purchase platform directly connects to the publisher’s resources.
 There is usually an auction, but the details of the deal are agreed upon in advance, which cannot happen when using the RTB method.

 Usually, programmatic advertising services consist of three platforms:

 The services also have a Data Management Platform (DMP).